edlangley/inventory-webapp/README.md

 as PHP itself and MySQL installed and configured correctly.
 This code is tested with Apache 2.2.22, PHP 5.3.10, and MySQL 5.5.31.

-Depending upon your system, copy the PHP and HTML files in www-src/ to a location served up by your web server, and the MySQL database directory electronics in sql-db-sample/ to the MySQL databases directory on your system.
+Depending upon your system, copy the PHP files in www-src/ to a location served up by your web server.

-As an example, the locations could be:
+As an example, the location could be: /var/www/inventory/

-PHP code: /var/www/inventory/
-SQL files: /var/lib/mysql/electronics/

 Currently, the header admin-auth.php which connects to the MySQL database requires that a MySQL user 'mysqluser' with password